Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Renovation Timeline

 1. Weeks 1-4: Planning and design.
 Finalize layout, select materials, get contractor bids, and apply for permits.
+Contractors commonly provide detailed written bids that outline the project scope and timeline.

 2. Weeks 4-10: Material ordering.
 Order cabinets (longest lead time), countertops, appliances, flooring, and fixtures.
 Use this time to set up a temporary kitchen.
+A full kitchen renovation commonly takes 6 to 12 weeks of active work, and the total duration can increase when planning, permits, and long-lead items are included.
+Larger projects and specialty orders can also extend the schedule.

 3. Week 10-11: Demolition.
 Remove old cabinets, countertops, flooring, and appliances.
 This reveals the condition of walls, floors, plumbing, and wiring.